Hello, Sunday readers:

 Let’s run through this chronologically, shall we?
 First, he made all of the same mistakes as Lauren did: he did not check Loretta’s track record for taking on previously unpublished writers, assumed that a nice conference conversation automatically meant a lasting connection, and did not keep pitching.
 Had he stopped there, he would have been a much happier camper.

-But no, our Lorenzo pressed ahead: he decided to contest with Loretta’s decision, adopting the always people-pleasing strategy of questioning her literary judgment.
-In order to insult her knowledge of the book-buying public more thoroughly, his follow-up included an article implying that no one in the industry knew a book from the proverbial hole in the ground.
+But no, our Lorenzo pressed ahead: he decided to contest Loretta’s decision, adopting the always people-pleasing strategy of questioning her literary judgment.
+In order to insult her knowledge of the book-buying public more thoroughly, his follow-up included an article implying that no one in the industry knows a book from the proverbial hole in the ground.

 Bad move, L. Arguing with an agent’s decision, unless you are already signed with that agent, is always a bad idea.
 Even if you’re right.
 Perhaps even especially if you’re right, because agents’ egos tend to get bruised easily.